akretion/factur-x/README.rst

 Changelog
 =========

+* Version 6.5 dated 2026-07-21:

+  * fix crash in _facturx_update_metadata_add_attachment() when existing_metadata_obj is not retreived as an indirect object
+  * simplify code that clone the PDF document to generate the Factur-X PDF

 * Version 6.4 dated 2026-07-14:

   * add method facturx_schematron_get_codedb_xml_file(level) to get the CodeDB XML file of the Factur-X schematron for a specific level